skip to content

 Short Bow: Surprise Shot

-Once you use a stealth attack or another skill that damages the enemy, you will receive the Revealed debuff.
+Once you use a stealth attack or another skill that damages the enemy, you will receive the debuff.

 Skills